ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 Hangfire - A hangfire is a delay between the press of the trigger causing the firing pin to strike the cartridge primer, and the ignition of the propellent.
 The delay can be incredibly short or last a few seconds.
 In most defensive shooting scenarios a hangfire is treated as a Type 1 (a Dead or Dud round) and the cartridge is immediately ejected to continue the firing exercise.
 However a danger becomes present in large caliber weapons.
 If a large cartridge is expelled outside of the weapon and detonates with no chamber to guide it's explosive force safely down the barrel, injuries could result.
 In the event of a hangfire on a large caliber weapon, it is advised to keep the muzzle pointed downrange in a safe direction and let the round "cook off" by waiting 20-30 seconds before expelling the round from the chamber. -- In combat or in the field a hangfire should be ejected as clearing a malfunction, as the shooter moves, if the round detonates the shooter having gained distance from the detonation decreases their chances of being harmed, and being without a weapon for an extended period of time.

 High Ready - The High Ready is another name for the Compressed or Retention Ready.
+(Often the muzzle is angled up 45 degrees to allow for 360 degree movement with a safe muzzle direction.
+Not demonstrated in this photograph.)

 High Ready Position